Updated February 2025

 Salesforce's side project

-• Scratch your own itch.
-Build a side product that solves a problem you understand.
+- Scratch your own itch: Create a solution for a problem you deeply understand.

-• Promote.
-Look at your side project as an independent endeavor and give it the spotlight it deserves.
+- Promote intentionally: Treat the side project as its own campaign and give it the attention it deserves.

 Pipedrive's ad jumps right to the sales pitch